shreya-singh21/60-DAYS-DEVOPS-CHALENGE/DAY_2/README.md

 ## :arrow_up: Transferring Files to a Server using SCP Command

-SCP (Secure Copy) is a command-line utility in Linux that allows you to securely transfer files between your local machine and a remote server.
+scp (Secure Copy) is a command-line utility in Linux that allows you to securely transfer files between your local machine and a remote server.
 It uses the SSH protocol for secure data transfer.

 To transfer a file from your local machine to a remote server using SCP, follow these steps: